-Amazon greeted writers with a big surprise this month.
-The method for determining Kindle Unlimited royalties is going to change on July 1, 2015.
+Amazon greeted writers with a big surprise this month – Kindle Unlimited revenue changes.
+The method Amazon will use for calculating royalties for the program is going to change on July 1, 2015.
 The current model pays out once a reader consumes the first 10 percent of a given book.
 The new revenue model will be based solely on the number of pages the reader views on the first pass through the book.

 Amazon provides the following explanation and examples for the new approach: